elastic/elasticsearch-specification/README.md

 ### A specific property is not always present, how do I define it?

 When you define a property the syntax is `propertyName: propertyType`.
-By default a property is required to exists.
-If you know that a property will not always be there, you can add a question mark juist before the column:
+By default a property is required to exist.
+If you know that a property will not always be there, you can add a question mark just before the column:

 ```ts
 propertyRequired: string